nokia/RED/red_help/user_guide/general.html.md

 #### Content assistance preferences

-Behaviour of content assist can be changed in Robot Framework preferences (Window -> Preferences).
+Behavior of content assist can be changed in Robot Framework preferences (Window -> Preferences).
 Proposed items can be put into testcase by either by insert or override.
 It can also be configured if library/resource prefix should ba always used